 2.1 Ease of Use

 This app development framework comprises a real DOM from the beginning.
 This means it has always been suitable for creating single-page applications.
-For new developers, the learning curve is simple and easy and for businesses, they can modify content whenever they want.
-Also, the MVC architecture allows seamless testing and development of web and mobile apps.
+For new developers, the learning curve is simple as well as easy and for businesses, they can modify content whenever they want.
+Also, the MVC structure allows seamless, easy testing and development of web and mobile apps.

 2.3 Two-way Data Binding